Is Eating Biscuits During Pregnancy Safe?

 2. Digestive Biscuits

-Biscuits that are made from whole wheat or whole grain can be useful during pregnancy due to their high dietary fibre content.
+Biscuits that are made from whole wheat or whole grain are one of the most healthy biscuits for pregnancy due to their high dietary fibre content (4).
 Most pregnant women suffer from constipation.
 Digestive biscuits can help in addressing issues related to constipation and bowel movement.
 Once again, they should also be consumed in moderation.
 You should opt for homemade digestive biscuits made using ghee or white butter.

 Types of Biscuits to Avoid While Pregnant

 There are a few types of biscuits that should be completely avoided during pregnancy as they could give rise to health issues.
-Read on to know more about them.
+Read on to learn more about them.

 1. Sugar and Cream Biscuits